 How did you use the Internet to propel Ebner Publishing to digital success it has reached today?

 DG: During that time, Ebner Publishing was profitable, so we went ahead with a massive restructuring of the group.
 The idea was to change the focus from product (magazine and website) to audience.

-The management board came to a decision that it would conduct extensive global market research and started contacting various special-interest publishers across Asia, Europe and America in order to analyze their business models with an aim to develop a blueprint for Ebner’s digital transformation.
+The management board came to a decision that it would conduct extensive global The very notion of "market" — be it in B2B and B2C — is ... research and started contacting various special-interest publishers across Asia, Europe and America in order to analyze their business models with an aim to develop a blueprint for Ebner’s digital transformation.

 I was present in America at that time and interviewed people from various publishing houses, universities, and large corporations to get to know where the market is heading and what strategy could benefit Ebner in its transformation from a print-based media house to a digital one.